Stream RHEED Video#

 Maintain capture cadence

-Server expects real-time pacing for proper analysis
+Server expects real-time pacing

 Always call finalize()

-Use distinct stream_name values
+Use descriptive stream_name

-Makes it easier to find test runs later
+Makes data easier to find later

 Warning